Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

     which gcc      # /mingw32/bin/gcc (provided by rtools40)
     gcc --version  # gcc.exe (Built by Jeroen for the R-project) 8.3.0

+Oh WAIT!!
+You also need to perform the step below (_Allow cc1plus.exe access to a 3GB address space_) or the mzR package won't compile in 32-bit mode!

 ### 2.5 Allow cc1plus.exe access to a 3GB address space